 No-screen tech toys for preschoolers & elementary age kids: Kumita coding starter kit & robot

-If you’re looking for a great coding gift, the Kumita Starter Set & 40 panels teaches very young kids the basics of computer programming.
+If you’re looking for a great coding gift, the Kumita Starter Set & 40 panels (item no longer available) teaches very young kids the basics of computer programming.
 (Their site says it’s for kids as young as age 0, but I think 2 – 3 years old is more realistic.)
 Each panel communicates a different command to the cute robot as it travels the path your child creates, and it will turn, flash lights, play sounds and more.

 I love that, even though this one of the spendiest gifts on our list, it is one that will grow with your child.
 Little kids will be entertained by what’s happening, but older kids will be able to think more strategically about how to use the panels to create their desired objective.
 And it really does give them a solid understanding of the basics of STEM fundamentals…so they can go on to create more sophisticated projects later.

 No-screen tech toys for tweens: Arcade Coder game designer

 If you have a creative kid in your life who loves video games, then Tech Will Save Us’s Arcade Coder is a great gift idea.
 This pairs with an iPad (no Android functionality at this point) to allow kids to design their own games and animations, which are played on the Coder board.

 The design is intuitive, so kids will pick it up easily.
 Tech Will Save Us has been creating great STEM toys for kids for years, and this is another great toy that doesn’t just entertain — it’s actually aligned with US school curriculum up to 5th grade.
 If you’re looking for a toy that will boost their at-home education this year too, this is a great choice.

 No-screen tech toys for tweens & teens: Sphero Specdrums musical rings